xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 6. Work Required (Issues to be addressed)
 ----------------
+6.1 references to deleted projects seem to exist after deletion
-6.1 Dynamics: Section 2 - 2.2.3-N-extended
+SAAB reference: Dynamics: Section 2 - 2.2.3-N-extended
-TODO: Add the test case to the MEM test plan
+6.1.1 setup
+* Models in BP_test in git,
+* Model projects :
+  * a) TC_2_2
+  * b) TC_2_2_refA
+  * c) TC_2_2refB
+6.1.2 reproduction steps
+* a), b) and c) in workspace
+* create comp in c) using the If
+* commit to CM
+* delete c) from ws
+* cut If from b) into a) the package there If was first defined
+* Dialog that Visibility fails => Incorrect Error Report
+* Shutdown of BP
+* Delete of workspace
+* Create of workspace and import of a) b and c)
+  * 9a Restart of BP
+* Try to repeat 5 above, same result
+* Delete of c) from workspace

+6.2 Graphics errors during move, port not connected
-6.2 Dynamics: Section 2 - 2.4.1-Z and 2.4.1-Z-extended
+SAAB reference: Dynamics: Section 2 - 2.4.1-Z and 2.4.1-Z-extended
-TODO: Add the test case to the MEM test plan
+6.2.1 setup
+* Models in BP_test in git,
+* Model projects :
+  * a) TC_2_4
+  * b) TC_2_4_refA
+6.2.2 Move from not top level to not top level
+* a ) and b) in workspace, Moved a comp to b)
+* moved comp is not ok => Error multiple ports, graphic errors
+* restart
+* still error in moved comp => Error graphic, port not correct connected
+* Revert the complete model
+* Perform 1 again and result according to 2
+* Perform Undo

+6.2.3 Move from not top level to top level
+* < repeat steps above for this senario >

+6.3 Unable to formalize associations to a shared class
-6.3 Dynamics: Section 4 - Martin-1.5, Martin-1.6, Martin-1.7, Martin-1.8
+SAAB reference: Dynamics: Section 4 - Martin-1.5, Martin-1.6, Martin-1.7, Martin-1.8
-TODO: Create a One Fact test issue for these senarios or add to exiting test for this issue.
+6.3.1 setup
+* Models in BP_Shared_Classes in git,
+* Model projects :
+  *  Initial_Test
+  *  Initial_Test_refA
+* BP installation configured for component ‘org.xtuml.bp.core/bridgepoint_prefs_opaque_components=true’

+6.3.2  case 1
+* create association between a component defined class and an imported class
+  *  model is ok
+* try formalize the association using the imported class
+* not possible => Error, shall be allowed
+* try formalize the association using the defined class
+* possible, the imported class is updated, also in definition. => Error, class shall be readonly
+* note: This was repeated a number of time under different conditions.
+Sometimes it were possible to formalize using the imported class, mostly not.
+Almost all the times it were possible to formalize using the defined class, which affected the imported class

+6.3.3 case 2
+* create association between a component defined class and an imported class
+  * model is ok
+* create a new class and use as an association class
+* try formalize the association
+* Nothing happens
+* Error log indicates unhandled event loop exception

+6.3.4 case 3
+* 1 create super type of the imported class and a subtype of a component defined class
+  * model is ok
+* try formalize the association
+* Formalize dialog is empty
+* model is not ok, shall be possible => Error
+* create super type of a defined class and a subtype of an imported class
+  * model is ok
+* try formalize the association
+  * note: The defined class is possible to select => Error shall not be possible to select
+* select ok,
+* An error is displayed, Transaction: Inheritance Formalize failed .
+This is correct but shall be prohibited earlier in the phase

+6.3.5 case 4
+* import two classes using an imported package
+* create an association between the class
+* model is ok
+* try formalize the association using any class
+* possible => Error shall not be possible to modify the classes
+* model is incorrect

+6.4 When issue [#8641](https://support.onefact.net/issues/8641) was resolved it did not consider the data TYPE change.
+Data type of a message parameter is allowed to be changed and should not be.
-6.4 Dynamics: Section 8 - Martin-1.1
+SAAB reference: Dynamics: Section 8 - Martin-1.1
-TODO: Add this test to the test case created for [#8557](https://support.onefact.net/issues/8557)
+6.4.1 setup
+* Models in BP_PR in git,
+* Model projects :
+  * PR_7541
+6.4.2 steps
+* define interface with signal and op with parameter  in a)
+* use if in a component
+* create component reference
+* Try change using component reference in model explorer view, Port-Name, Port-Message, Port-Message-Parameter, Port-Message_Operation-Return type
+* model is ok, not possible change
+* Try change using component definition in model explorer view, Port-Message, Port-Message-Parameter, Port-Message_Operation-Return type
+* model is ok, not possible change
+* Try change using component reference in model property view, Port-Name, Port-Message, Port-Message-Parameter, Port-Message_Operation-Return type
+* model is not ok,  ERROR => possible to change message parameter type
+* Try change using component definition in model property view, Port-Name, Port-Message, Port-Message-Parameter, Port-Message_Operation-Return type
+* model is not ok,  ERROR => possible to changemessage parameter type

 7. Acceptance Test
 ------------------
 7.1 Model Element Move Testing
 7.1.1 Enhance the One Fact Model Element Move test plan to include the following SAAB test plan tests
-7.1.1.1
-1 a), b) and c) in workspace
- 2 create comp in c) using the If
- 3 commit to CM
- 4 delete c) from ws
- 5 cut If from b) into a) the package there If was first defined 6 Dialog that Visibility fails => Incorrect Error Report 7 Shutdown of BP
- 8 Delete of workspace
- 9 Create of workspace and import of a) b and c)
-9a Restart of BP
- 10 Try to repeat 5 above, same result
- 11 Delete of c) from workspace
+7.1.1.1 Dynamics: Section 2 - 2.2.3-N-extended
 7.1.1.1 item 2
 7.1.1.1 item 3